SystemsApproach/ops/control.rst

 Adapter (to add resources at runtime).
-The remaining challenge is deciding which subsystem maintains the authoritative copy of that state, and ensuring that decision is enforced as a system invariant.\ [#]_ Such decisions are often situation dependent, but our experience is that using Runtime Control as the single source-of-truth is a sound approach.
+The remaining challenge is deciding which subsystem maintains the authoritative copy of that state, and ensuring that decision is enforced as a system invariant.\ [#]_ Such decisions are often situation-dependent, but our experience is that using Runtime Control as the single source-of-truth is a sound approach.

 .. [#] It is also possible to maintain two authoritative copies of the
-       state, and implement a mechanism to keep them in-sync.
-The difficulty with such a strategy is avoiding backdoor access that by-passes the synchronization mechanism.
+       state, and implement a mechanism to keep them in sync.
+The difficulty with such a strategy is avoiding backdoor access that bypasses the synchronization mechanism.

 Of course there are two sides to this coin.
 It is also tempting to provide runtime control of configuration parameters that, at the end